Conformal surface embeddings and extremal length: Introduction

-Theorem~\ref{thm:sf-cover} will be used in later work \cite{Thurston16:RubberBands} to give a positive characterization of post-critically finite rational maps among topological branched self-covers of the sphere, providing a counterpoint to W. Thurston's characterization \cite{DH93:ThurstonChar}, which characterizes rational maps in terms of an obstruction.
+Theorem~\ref{thm:sf-cover} will be used in later work \cite{Thurston16:RubberBands} to give a positive characterization of post-critically finite rational maps among topological branched self-covers of the sphere.
+This provides a counterpoint to W. Thurston's characterization \cite{DH93:ThurstonChar}, which characterizes rational maps in terms of an obstruction.